DOI-USGS/nhdplusTools/PLAN.md

 **Gate:** Run the full test suite live to confirm service compatibility.
 Review httptest2 fixture sizes — if any are too large to check in, simplify or move those tests to live-only.

+### Deferred: Lazy OGC API discovery

+`discover_oafeat` ([oafeat_tools.R:164](R/oafeat_tools.R#L164)) eagerly fetches queryables for every collection (~30 requests) even though each caller needs only one.
+Make queryables fetching lazy — fetch only for the collection actually requested.
+Cuts ~30 HTTP round-trips to 3 (landing, collections, one queryables), shrinks httptest2 fixture directories from ~35 files to ~5, and reduces fragility when the API adds or renames collections.

 ## 4. Reduce hydroloom duplication